Veggie Vixens: Meet 7 Top Vegetarian Bloggers

 Balance, quality of ingredients, and freshness.
 Processed foods are avoided.

 Running is a huge part of both of your lifestyles.
-What are some of your favorite vegetarian ways to fuel up before a workout?
+What are some of your favourite vegetarian ways to fuel up before a workout?

-For big races, we start carb-loading two days before with interesting grains like quinoa in veggie burgers, or barley in a risotto (we call it barlotto).
+For big races, we start carb-loading two days before.
+We eat loads of grains like quinoa in veggie burgers, or barley in a risotto (we call it barlotto).
 Some people eat big bowls of pasta, but it’s just too boring for us!
-Protein is important when you’re training, but it’s really not too difficult to get with a balanced vegetarian diet–even frozen peas contain six grams of protein per serving!
+Protein is important when you’re training, but it’s really not too difficult to get with a balanced vegetarian diet.
+Did you know, even frozen peas contain six grams of protein per serving!

 Don’t be afraid to try things out, don’t be intimidated by new ingredients, and be proud of your food choices.
 If someone is asking about the Chia seeds on your salad, or the hemp hearts on your cereal, take it as an opportunity to help other people learn.
-Not every ingredient will be a winner (I’m still trying to work out how to make the chlorella in my cupboard palatable) but some will.
-You won’t know how you lived without some ingredients after a while.
-Can you say coconut oil…?
+Not every ingredient will be a winner.
+I’m still trying to work out how to make the chlorella in my cupboard palatable!
+But some will.
+You won’t know how you lived without some ingredients after a while!

-How do you keep things fresh and avoid eating the same lunch every day?
+How do you keep things fresh and avoid eating the same foods every day?

 You’re a huge cheese fan.
 How often do you incorporate cheese, eggs, and other non-plant-based vegetarian foods into your cooking?